turingschool-examples/movie-tracker/README.md

   Keep in mind the response only gives the new user ID.

 * ##### Add Favorite - `/users/favorites/new`
-  To save a favorite you must send into the body: movie_id, user_id and title, poster_path, release_date, vote_average, overview.
+  To save a favorite you must send into the body: movie_id, user_id, title, poster_path, release_date, vote_average, overview.
   Keep in mind the response only gives the new favorite id

 * ##### Receive All Favorites - `/users/:id/favorites`